brunorijsman/rift-python/README.md

 It is also possible to configure multiple RIFT nodes in the configurion file.
 This is used to build simulated network topologies that can be tested on a single physical computer.
 In the above example, the configurion file "two_by_two_by_two.yaml" contains 10 simulated nodes with names core_1, core_2, agg_101, agg_102, etc.

-The current code provides a separate Telnet port for each simulated node.
-A future version of the code will provide a single Telnet port to allow you to manage all simulated nodes using a single Telnet session.

 The exact syntax of the configuration file is provided in the next section.